Function-Coin/FUNC-Masternode-Install/README.md

 ***Step 3***
 * In the bitvise application, fill in the following...
-  * `Host1` - paste the IP address you copied from the Vultr screen
+  * `Host` - paste the IP address you copied from the Vultr screen
   * `Port` - type `22`
   * `Username` - type `root`
   * `Initial method` - choose `password` in the dropdown